Bilalmhmd/Linux-Fundamentals/README.md

 - It is controlled via that terminal
 - It is attached to its terminal, and will be killed if its terminal is closed.
 - It is called interactive, cause it communicates with the user through the terminal.
+- Can run in the foreground or the background.
 - `Examples: `

   ```